bigeasy/cadence/design.markdown

 # Design

-Outline...

- * The curse of time and attention.
- * Inhabiting the cracks in convention.

 [Merlin Mann](http://youlooknicetoday.com/)  writes about time and attention and creative work.
 His thesis is that if you give your time and attention to any endeavour, you are rewarded with insights into your endeavour.
 Give it your time